KushagraKarira/Debloat/README.md

 <img src=Screenshot.png>

 > [!WARNING]
-> Function of many OEM apps are unknown and are added here based on userr response from the internet.
+> Function of many OEM apps are unknown and are added here based on user response from the internet.
 > No contributor may be held liable for the loss of data from using this application.

 ## Contributors